jameshuang98/Nile/README.md

 # Nile

-A mini e-commerce application built with Blazor that allows users to browse for products, add products to their cart, and checkout.
+A mini e-commerce application built with Blazor and ASP.NET Web API that allows users to browse for products, product categories, add products to their cart, and checkout using PayPal.
+Data is seeded into the SQL Database through code-based migrations with Entity Framework Core 7.0.1.

-### Stripe Testing

-Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.

-More information in their docs: <https://stripe.com/docs/testing#cards>

 ## Dependencies

 * .NET 6.0
+* Entity Framework Core 7.0.1
 * SQL Server 2019
 * Blazor WebAssembly
 * Bootstrap v5
-* RESTful Web API
+* ASP.NET Web API
+* PayPal Payment Gateway